About Jennifer

 When storyteller Jennifer Rudick Zunikoff performs, biblical figures speak, rabbinic Midrash leaps off the pages of the Talmud, and Judaism’s rich folklore dances to life.
-And Jennifer’s contemporary stories challenge her listeners to respond to the issues confronting the Jewish community today.
+Jennifer’s contemporary stories challenge her listeners to respond to the issues confronting the Jewish community today.
 She uses storytelling as an educational tool to inspire children and adults to explore Judaism and their spirituality.
-Jennifer is a storyteller, teacher, and coach based in Baltimore, Maryland.

-Since 2009, Jennifer has facilitated the Student Immigrant Stories project at Patterson High School.
-The SIS project, sponsored by the Jewish Museum of Maryland, teaches ESOL students how to tell stories about their immigration experience.
-Jennifer’s SIS students have performed at the Visionary Arts Museum, the Walters Art Gallery, Baltimore Hebrew Congregation, St. Mark’s on the Hill Church, and for the Lutheran Immigration and Refugee Committee national conference.
+From 2009-2012, she facilitated the Student Immigrant Stories project at Patterson High School.
+In the SIS project, sponsored by the Jewish Museum of Maryland, Jennifer taught ESOL students how to tell stories about their immigration experience.
+Jennifer’s SIS students have performed at the Visionary Arts Museum, the Walters Art Gallery, Baltimore Hebrew Congregation, St. Mark’s on the Hill Church, and for the Lutheran Immigration and Refugee Committee’s national conference.

 Jennifer coaches students, teachers, school principals, and librarians, teaching them to use their intuition to turn their mental images into powerful stories.
 She uses her training as a certified InterPlay teacher to help her students trust in the story they are meant to tell.
 InterPlay is an active, creative way to unlock the wisdom of the body.
 InterPlay is a creative process for personal and community transformation.
 Through powerful, practical ideas and a system of practices rooted in storytelling, movement, song, and stillness, participants gain access to their own “body wisdom” – what gives them purpose and makes them fully alive.
 Jennifer leads InterPlay training sessions for teachers, camp staff members, and community leaders.